Clay Center, Kansas

 Clay Center is a city in and the county seat of Clay County, Kansas, United States.
 As of the 2020 census, the population of the city was 4,199.

 History

 Clay Center was first settled in 1862.
 It was named from its position near the geographical center of Clay County.

 The first post office was established in Clay Center on July 3, 1862.

 Clay Center was located on the Chicago, Rock Island and Pacific and Union Pacific Railroads.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.08 sqmi, all land.
 Clay Center is unique, because it is the geographic midpoint between Los Angeles, California and New York City, the two largest American cities.
 Both cities are exactly 1224 mi from Clay Center.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Clay Center has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen Climate Classification system, Clay Center has a hot-summer humid continental climate, abbreviated "Dfa" on climate maps.